Sumit6258/RentKart/README.md

 ## 📞 Support

-For support, email support@rentkart.com or join our Slack channel.
+For support, email support@rentkart.in or join our Slack channel.

 ---